City manners: Should you talk on an elevator?

 “While exchanging quick pleasantries with other passengers is considered well within the range of good elevator etiquette, striking up awkward conversations with strangers or carrying on conversations with your friends in a loud manner is not OK,” the company writes.

-And if you’re having a conversation with a friend before you get on the elevator?
+And if you’re having a conversation with someone before you get on the elevator?
 Put it on pause until you’re out of “the sanctity of an elevator car,” Mowrey advises: When the doors shut, so should your mouths.

 Renée Gilbert, a Bellevue-based clinical psychologist and member of the Washington State Psychological Association who teaches courses on shyness, anxiety and social skills, said that while it’s true that casual, friendly encounters on an elevator can have benefits for the participants, elevators can be tricky.